-Multiple rib fractures.
+Multiple rib fractures;

-Significant pulmonary contusion.
+Significant pulmonary contusion;

 Any critical or life-threatening thoracic injury.

-It is important to note that an exhaustive clinical workup and intervention is not always necessary or appropriate prior to transfer.
-Stabilisation and ensuring life-threatening problems are addressed, as well as taking measures to prevent deterioration en-route, are essential aspects of early care.
+It is important to note that an exhaustive clinical workup or interventions are not always necessary or appropriate prior to transfer.
+Stabilisation and ensuring life-threatening problems are addressed, as well as taking measures to prevent deterioration, are essential aspects of early care.
 Delaying transfer to obtain laboratory results or imaging studies may delay access to definitive treatment.
 Often such studies must be repeated at the receiving facility regardless.

-In specific reference to major thoracic trauma, it is important that the following information is relayed to the receiving hospital as soon as possible, even prior to patient transfer, so as to facilitate timely intervention on their arrival at the MTS:
+In specific reference to major thoracic trauma, it is important that the following information is relayed to the receiving hospital as soon as possible, even prior to patient transfer, to facilitate timely intervention on their arrival at the MTS:

-It is vital that CT imaging be made available to the treating MTS as soon as practical.
-This facilitates preparation of the angiography suite at the receiving MTS, as well as allowing consultation with the receiving team regarding blood pressure control en route.
+Suspicion or confirmation of blunt aortic injury It is vital that CT imaging be made available to the treating MTS as soon as practical.
+This facilitates preparation of the angiography suite at the receiving MTS, as well as allowing consultation with the receiving team regarding blood pressure control.

-With prior knowledge that a patient with suspected pericardial tamponade is en route, preparations can be made for a cardiac theatre and relevant personnel to be available upon the patient’s arrival.
+Pericardial fluid or tamponade With prior knowledge that a patient with suspected pericardial tamponade is being transferred, preparations can be made for a cardiac theatre and relevant personnel to be available upon the patient’s arrival.
 Survival in these patients is dependent on time to operative intervention.

-As with pericardial tamponade, the survival of patients with intrathoracic bleeding that requires operative intervention is dependent upon time to theatre.
+Massive haemothorax with ongoing bleeding As with pericardial tamponade, the survival of patients with intrathoracic bleeding that requires operative intervention is dependent upon time to theatre.